Bemidji State University

 angles, side length of sides and perimeter.
 Assignment: 7 TEACH: Standard form of families of

-mathematical functions includes parameters such as this quadratic form: Assignments: 11 |
+mathematical functions includes parameters such as this quadratic form: Assignments: 11 | Assessment: Students will create a

 changeable, scalable, linear two-dimensional figure construction.
 The figure will be one that can be